Updated: Oct 3

 When I mention to my friend Denise that we’re going on another family vacation, she immediately starts laughing and says, “Do tell.”
 All my friends have such a reaction because over many years, they’ve heard the kind of family vacation stories from me that you usually have to pay for by way of very loud, slapstick-style movie made by the National Lampoon guys.
 In fact, upon returning from such vacations, I always have a full dance of friends ready to be entertained by the horror and humor of it all.

-- Even more times that all three kids chose to fight over the remote control in a dingy hotel room rather than climb a mountain, walk the ledge of the Grand Canyon or swim in the ocean.
+Even more times that all three kids chose to fight over the remote control in a dingy hotel room rather than climb a mountain, walk the trail, and find something.